-Prerequisite: MAT 105; or an appropriate score on the ORU calculus placement exam.
+Prerequisite: MAT 105 (with a grade of "C" or higher); or an appropriate score on the ORU calculus placement exam.

 II.
 COURSE GOALS

 The purpose of this course is to enable the student to be able to do the following: Develop the background required for the science or mathematical courses required in his or her chosen field, such as pre-medicine, computer science, and pre-engineering (as well as other scientific disciplines).
 This course is the second of a two-course series in trigonometry that provides the prerequisites for the study of calculus.